FluentFlier/TikTokTechJam_HarmonicBytes/README.md

 Import the agent into Vertex AI.
 Run the Application

+Install Node.js and npm:
+Ensure you have Node.js and npm installed.
+You can download and install them from Node.js.

+Navigate to the Project Directory:

+Open your terminal and navigate to the root directory of your project. cd path/to/your/project

+Install Dependencies:
-Use the following command to start the Flask application locally:
+Run the following command to install all necessary dependencies. npm install

-Copy code
-python app.py
-Access the application via http://localhost:5000.
+Start the Development Server:
+Once the dependencies are installed, start the development server. npm start

-Access the Frontend
+Open the Application:

-Ensure your frontend files (JavaScript, CSS, HTML) are properly linked and hosted.
-Open the frontend in a web browser and interact with the application.
+Open your browser and go to http://localhost:3000 to view the application.
-Generate and View Reports

-Use the provided endpoints to generate and download PDF reports summarizing content strategies and performance metrics.